MR-Kotuk/PersoNet/README.md

 ### Customization
 Need more than the standard templates?
 Create your own unique persons!

-### Variety
-Separate profiles for personal and work needs.

 ### Support
 Need help?
 We're always here to assist!